LEMSingapore/haikuwithme/README.md

 Although many modern poets don't follow the 5-7-5 pattern, you will still come across a few who remain true to the original form.

-Process of Writing a Beautiful Haiku
+# Process of Writing a Beautiful Haiku
 Reading through examples of haiku can help you understand and appreciate haiku before you write one yourself.
 Reading haiku to children can also help them develop a sense of how to interpret poetry, and begin the process of writing their own simple poems.

 Remember to be creative, not only with your use of words but also with your punctuation and word order.
 A haiku is not designed to read like a sentence, so do not feel bound by normal capitalization and structure rules.

 Ref: https://grammar.yourdictionary.com/style-and-usage/rules-for-writing-haiku.html

-Teach Kids How to Write Haiku
+# Teach Kids How to Write Haiku
 To teach kids how to write haiku, an educator should begin by explaining what haiku is, how it is constructed, and share examples of this poetry.

-how to write a haiku
-Explaining Haiku
+# Explaining Haiku
 Haiku is a form of poetry that began in Japan.
 Haiku uses the senses to describe scenes from nature, and often involves vivid images of trees, plants, seasons, and other elements of the natural world.

 A haiku is comprised of three lines, and a total of 17 syllables, broken up into a five-seven-five rule: